Thursday, August 27, 2015

 # # #

-On arriving at the river, soldiers crossed a new bridge to arrive on the left bank by hugely enlarged Saint-Michel:
+At the river soldiers crossed a new bridge to the left bank, where they regrouped at hugely enlarged place Saint-Michel:

 "N:" originally pont [bridge] Napoleon III; after the Emperor's downfall, pont National